Handmade means different things to different people.

 Cast from nature

-I’m often inspired by nature, but sometimes nature defies imitation.
-There’s just no way that I could capture its shapes and its detail.
-It’s perfect just as it is and I don’t want to interpret it.
+I’m often inspired by nature, but sometimes I just want to recreate it just as it is.
 That’s when I get it cast in silver.

 I am forever picking up seed pods, acorns, twigs, leaves, all sorts!
 If they are dry, or will dry without losing their shape, and they are reasonably robust and not too hollow then (after weeks of deliberation over which is the absolute best one!)
 I will pop them in a box and send them to be cast.

 If they are more delicate or tricky shapes, like the thinner-than-paper vacated butterfly chrysalis, then I will fill the shape with resin so that it will be robust enough to cast.
 I will also fill deep hollows and thicken particularly thin sections that could cause problems with casting.